micheal-ndoh/Fibonacci_app/README.md

 ...

 7. **Package the application:**
-   Firstly list all the targets for which you want to build the application using.
+   Firstly list all the targets for which you want to build the application using and install the one you wish to using to build the application.

    ```sh
    rustup target list
    ```

    Then from the **`src`** directory, run the following commands for each target: